michalismeng/ntua-compilers/README.md

 dotnet run
 ```

-If you want to provide your own PCL file, execute:
+If you want to provide your own PCL file to be compiled, execute:
 ```
 dotnet run path/to/test-file
 ```